Smooth Radio (2010): Special programming and events

 From 2010, Smooth and Real Radio were the official broadcaster of the switch-on ceremony for the Blackpool Illuminations, the broadcast rights to which it won from BBC Radio 2, which had aired it since 1997.
 2010 was the first time the event was broadcast on commercial radio.
 The annual event was compered by presenters from the two stations at a purposely-built arena, and featured a music concert by popular artists.
 Performers in 2010 included Alesha Dixon, Gabriella Cilmi, The Wanted, Olly Murs, and Robbie Williams, who switched on the lights that year.
 The 2012 switch-on was performed by Greg Rutherford, Luke Campbell and Beth Tweddle—British Olympians who won gold medals at the 2012 Summer Olympics.

 Smooth Radio hosted a series of free live music gigs titled Love Live Music held at venues around the UK.
 Featured artists included Adele, Beverley Knight, Eliza Doolittle, Katie Melua, Will Young, Nell Bryden, Honey Ryder, Paul Carrack, The Pierces, Roachford, Jack Savoretti and Leddra Chapman.
 On 4 October 2011 the station celebrated its first anniversary as a national broadcaster with a concert at London's Cafe de Paris.
 An evening of music and entertainment was held at Liverpool's Waterfront on 21 July 2012, which was attended by 20,000 people.
 A similar event was held in June 2013.
-Paul Carrick played at an event at Nottingham's Glee Club on 26 September 2012.
+Paul Carrack played at an event at Nottingham's Glee Club on 26 September 2012.

 In December 2012 Real and Smooth secured exclusive broadcast rights to the "Christmas Hit Factory Live" concert, a show featuring artists and groups who achieved success with the Stock Aitken and Waterman and PWL record labels.
 Those appearing at the concert on 21 December included Kylie Minogue, Jason Donovan, Dead or Alive and Pat and Mick.
 It aired on New Year's Eve.